California has earned a reputation as one of the best states in America for bass fishing.

-Largemouth, smallmouth and spotted bass are abundant in Lake Shasta, and anglers flock to the lake in search of all three.
+Largemouth, smallmouth and spotted bass are abundant in the reservoir, also commonly known as Lake Shasta, and anglers flock to the lake in search of all three.

 Shasta harbors plenty of bass weighing 3 pounds and up, and a handful of 5 to 6 pound monsters turn up every year.

-Running spinnerbaits and crawfish-patterned crankbaits slow and steady across rocky points is a good tactic on Lake Shasta.
+Running spinnerbaits and crawfish-patterned crankbaits slow and steady across rocky points is a good tactic on Shasta Lake.
 Jigs and soft plastics often score too.